 - Dark Councilor Nyriss from Revan thoroughly averts this.
 While she's a Sith Lord at her prime and perfectly capable of making herself youthful again, she chose not to and continued to show off the nasty effect of the dark side (think Palpatine after getting electrocuted with face tentacles and pinkish-white skin) as a testament to her power.

-- The Hag Queens of the Dark Elves in Warhammer, notably Morathi and Hellebron, who regularly bathe in blood to keep their eternal youth.
+- The Hag Queens of the Dark Elves, notably Morathi and Hellebron, who regularly bathe in blood to keep their eternal youth.
 Particularly relevant for Hellebron, who's only able to get a few days of youth every year.
 Morathi on the other hand invented the process, and retains her beauty at all times.
+The Hag Queens are a bit of a borderline case in that, except Morathi, they're not actually sorceresses, but rather frenzied blood cultists who worship a god of warfare and murder.
+In fact they actually despise magic users — Morathi is just so powerful and influential she can flout the rules as she pleases.
+They still get the magical benefits of bloodbath-renewed youth, though, and the actual sorceresses of the Dark Elves play the trope straight as an arrow.

 - In some versions of the background, Neferata stole Nagash's elixir of immortality to maintain her youth and beauty.
 A botched formula gave her her wish, but also turned her into the first vampire.
 Her progeny, the Lahmian vampire bloodline, also qualify for the trope.

-- And a rare male example is to be had in Sigvald the Magnificent, although his vanity is serviced chiefly by being the spoiled favourite of an indulgent dark god, rather than his own magic.
+- A rare male example is to be had in Sigvald the Magnificent, although his vanity is preserved chiefly by being the spoiled favourite of an indulgent dark god, rather than by his own magic.
 Narcissistic vanity is pretty much all there is to Sigvald.

 - Exalted has a divine equivalent in the form of the storm mothers.
 Unlike the other examples, there's no way to make one of them pretty, and their natural appearance is utterly hideous.
 They express their vanity by making it so that no woman prettier than themselves (which is pretty much every mortal woman) can crew a ship in the West without calling down their wrath.
 They do provide a third option, however, allowing women to become the "third-gender" Tya if they want to take to the sea.